M-Lewinski/watchdogGo/README.md

 # WatchdogGo
-WatchdogGo is a simple program written in Go that launches as daemon to monitor services.
-During execution if one of services shuts down than watchdog attempts to restart it.
-In addition, watchdog notifies via email if something goes wrong.
+WatchdogGo is a simple program written in Go language that launches as daemon to monitor services.
+During execution if one of services is not running then watchdog attempts to restart it.
+In addition, watchdog notifies via email if something goes wrong with specific service.
 Program was written with _systemd_ in mind that's why it will only work on those systems that uses systemd as daemon manager.

 ## Installation
 Required packets: